microsoft/nni/docs/Builtin_Assessors.md

 ## Usage of Builtin Assessors

-Use builtin assessors provided by NNI sdk requires to declare the  **builtinAssessorName** and **classArgs** in `config.yml` file.
+Use builtin assessors provided by NNI SDK requires to declare the  **builtinAssessorName** and **classArgs** in `config.yml` file.
 In this part, we will introduce the detailed usage about the suggested scenarios, classArg requirements, and example for each assessor.

 Note: Please follow the format when you write your `config.yml` file.